-The job description will be included within the information pack for each job, to allow candidates to assess their capabilities against the objective responsibilities of the job.
+The job description will be available online with the advertisement for each post.
+This will allow candidates to assess their capabilities against the objective responsibilities of the job.

 The content of the job description will form the basis against which an Employee Specification will be created for use by the interview panel.

 The Employee Specification will:

 - Describe the experience, abilities and skills required by the job holder to successfully undertake the duties of the job;

 - Be aligned to the associated job evaluation overview for the post